|Official game website, MobyGames

-You can play Battle of the Eras on this website so you don't need to download and install the game on your computer.
+You can play Talisman: Challenging the Sands of Time on this website so you don't need to download and install the game on your computer.
 We recommend to use Google Chrome when playing DOS games online.Play DOS game online

 Download this game

-What do you think of Battle of the Eras?
+What do you think of Talisman: Challenging the Sands of Time?
 Please rate the game below on a scale of 1 to 10, where 1 is the lowest and 10 is the highest score.